Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 The poison that he injects into the victim is a strong neurotoxin (they are 20 times more toxic than the toxin that the Black Widow secretes).

-• problems with the respiratory system, sometimes leading to suffocation;
+• problems with respiratory system, sometimes leading to suffocation;

 • severe pain in the muscles and the bite site;

-• in men, the poison can cause many hours of erection, which causes very strong pain.
+• In men, the poison can cause an erection for many hours, which causes very strong painful sensations.

-In nature, the Brazilian wandering spider lives in the tropical jungles of South America (most of all in Brazil).
+In nature, the Brazilian wandering spider lives in tropical jungle South America (mostly in Brazil).
 He spends his life wandering in search of food: he hunts other spiders, small birds and lizards.
-The size of his body is quite large (about 10 cm).
+The size of its body is quite large (about 10 cm).

-These spiders often live near human habitation, can hide in clothes, like to climb into fruit boxes, especially bananas.
-Therefore, the most frequent cases of human bites by them are found among pickers.
+These spiders often live close to human habitation, can hide in clothing, and love to climb into fruit boxes, especially bananas.
+Therefore, the most common cases of people being bitten by them occur among collectors.

-It is also unusual and dangerous that Brazilian spiders can travel around the globe in banana packages.
-One of the most recent accidents occurred in the UK in 2016 with a man who bought fruit at a nearby supermarket and was attacked by such a spider.
+It is also unusual and dangerous that Brazilian spiders can travel around in banana packages. to the globe.
+One of the latest accidents occurred in the UK in 2016 with a man who bought fruit in a nearby supermarket and was attacked by such a spider.

-Fortunately, a very effective antidote was developed several years ago, which can reduce the number of deaths after being bitten by such a spider.
+Fortunately, a very effective antidote was developed several years ago, which can reduce the number of deaths after bites of such a spider.

 The second most dangerous and most unpleasant bully in the spider world is the Sydney funnel-web spider.
-He is considered a bully because when attacking a person, this insect tries to make as many bites as possible and introduce more poison, although its effect is much weaker than other toxins.
+It is considered a bully because when attacking a person, this insect tries to make as many bites as possible and inject more poison, although its effect is much weaker than other toxins.

-In addition to such a persistent character, the Sydney funnel-web spider has very large fangs: long and sharp, like needles.
-It is believed that with such fangs he may well bite through leather shoes and human nails.
+In addition to this persistent nature, the Sydney funnel-web spider has very large fangs: long and sharp, like needles.
+It is believed that with such fangs he can easily bite through leather shoes and human nails.
 Moreover, males are 6 times more poisonous than females.

-Signs of a bite that develop in a person (appear after a few seconds):
+Signs of a bite that develop in a person (appear within a few seconds):

 • muscle spasms;